2010–11 Manchester United F.C. season: FA Cup

-United have not lost to non-League opposition since before the First World War, when Swindon Town beat them 1–0 in the First Round at the County Ground on 10 January 1914.
+United have not lost to non-League opposition since before the First World War, when Swindon Town beat them 1–0 in the first round at the County Ground on 10 January 1914.
 Swindon went on to be crowned Southern League champions the same season.

 United edged a 1–0 win thanks to a rare Wes Brown goal in the 28th minute, only his fifth for United in his 358th match.
-United were given a late scare when Richard Brodie's header hit the crossbar in stoppage time, but they held on to clinch a place in the Sixth Round.
+United were given a late scare when Richard Brodie's header hit the crossbar in stoppage time, but they held on to clinch a place in the sixth round.

-The Sixth Round draw was made on 20 February, and gave United their third home tie of this season's competition.
+The sixth round draw was made on 20 February, and gave United their third home tie of this season's competition.
 They were drawn to play either League One side Leyton Orient, or title rivals Arsenal.
-Immediately after the draw was made, Leyton Orient and Arsenal played out a 1–1 draw at Brisbane Road in their Fifth Round match.
+Immediately after the draw was made, Leyton Orient and Arsenal played out a 1–1 draw at Brisbane Road in their fifth-round match.
 Jonathan Téhoué scored an 89th-minute equaliser for Leyton Orient to secure a replay at the Emirates Stadium, which was played on 2 March, and ended in a 5–0 victory for Arsenal.

-The match was played on 12 March and saw United pick a seemingly bizarre starting lineup, as seven of their starting eleven were defenders, with twin brothers Fábio and Rafael starting as wingers, while John O'Shea played as a defensive midfielder.
-United ran out 2–0 winners thanks to goals from Fábio and Wayne Rooney in the 28th and 49th minutes respectively.
+The match was played on 12 March and saw United pick a seemingly bizarre starting lineup, as seven of their starting eleven were defenders, with twin brothers Fabio and Rafael starting as wingers, while John O'Shea played as a defensive midfielder.
+United ran out 2–0 winners thanks to goals from Fabio and Wayne Rooney in the 28th and 49th minutes respectively.
 It could easily have been more with chances for Rooney, Hernández and Giggs not finding the net.
 The result meant that Arsenal had been eliminated from three major competitions in the space of a fortnight.
 The match also saw the return of Antonio Valencia after a six-month absence due to a broken ankle.
-He replaced Fábio at half-time.
+He replaced Fabio at half-time.

-The draw for the semi-finals was made on 13 March, and gave United a tie against local rivals Manchester City or Championship side Reading, who played their Sixth Round tie at Eastlands immediately after the draw.
+The draw for the semi-finals was made on 13 March, and gave United a tie against local rivals Manchester City or Championship side Reading, who played their sixth round tie at Eastlands immediately after the draw.
 City won 1–0 thanks to a 74th minute Micah Richards goal to set up a 159th meeting with United, and the first ever at Wembley.
 The two sides had met in the semi-finals before on just one occasion 85 years previously, when City won 3–0 at Bramall Lane.

 The match was played on 16 April 2011, and City won 1–0 thanks to a 52nd minute Yaya Touré goal, scored after Michael Carrick gave the ball away.
 20 minutes later Paul Scholes was sent off for a high challenge on Pablo Zabaleta, which gave him an automatic three match suspension.